Sy-edUzair/Ledger-Bookkeeping/README.md

 This app enforces double-entry bookkeeping, meaning:

-Each financial transaction is entered as both a debit and a credit.
+Each financial transaction is entered as both a debit and a credit

-Debits and credits are balanced so that total debits = total credits.
+Debits and credits are balanced so that total debits = total credits

-The system helps ensure financial integrity and accurate books.
+The system helps ensure financial integrity and accurate books

-This makes it suitable for basic accounting workflows, budgeting and financial tracking.
+This makes it suitable for basic accounting workflows, budgeting, and financial tracking.

 🧩 Example Entry (Pseudo)